MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/dimension-default-values.md

 #### Scenario 4

 Use the same default financial dimension values on the Journal name and Customer as defined in Scenarios 1 and 2.
 Next, define a fixed dimension value for the BUSINESSUNIT on the main account 170150 by navigating to the **Main accounts** page (**General ledger > Chart of accounts > Accounts > Main accounts**).
-Select main account 170150, and click **Add** on the Legal entity overrides tab.
+Select main account 170150, and click **Add** on the **Legal entity overrides** tab.
 Select USMF and click the **Add** button.
 Next highlight that record and click the **Default dimensions** button.
 Change the BUSINESSUNIT to a **Fixed value** and enter 003.

 Create a new General journal using journal name GenJrn.
-On the Financial dimensions tab, remove all the default dimension values.
+On the **Financial dimensions** tab, remove all the default dimension values.
 Go to the lines.
-Using the Account type Ledger, enter 170150 in the Account field and tab out of the field.
+Using the Account type Ledger, enter 170150 in the Account field and press the Tab key to move off of the field.
 The dimension values default from the Main account setup for account 170150, resulting in the account 170150-003- .

 Change the account value to 170150-004-.
 The journal functionality does not prevent a fixed dimension value from being changed.
 Enter either a Debit or Credit amount and set the Offset account type to Ledger.
 Enter an Offset account of 170250 and post the document.
 Click the **Voucher** button within the journal and you will see the BUSINESSUNIT value is reverted back to 003, the fixed dimension value, during posting.